17 Live Music Venues in Calgary

 2500 University Dr. N.W., 403-220-7968, machallconcerts.com

-Mikey’s has two locations and hosts concerts every day of the week and the concerts are mostly of the roots and blues variety.
+Mikey’s original location recently closed, but its second location on 12th Avenue S.W. is keeping the music going.
+It has live music every day of the week, mostly of the roots and blues variety.
 Expect to see locals perform, including Steve Pineo and Tim Williams.
 Mikey’s also has lunch, dinner and a weekend brunch, and its menu is mostly Tex-Mex.

 This building on Stephen Avenue has been a few things over its nearly a century long lifespan.
 It started as a theatre for films and vaudeville acts.
 It's been a nightclub.
 Recently it might be best remembered as Flames Central.
 Now it is back to being a stellar concert and event space.
 Look for the names of the latest performers on the marquee out front.